DuQer/task-manager/README.md

 # Task manager
 Task Manager is a straightforward, RESTful application designed for efficient task management.
 It allows users to create their accounts and effectively manage their tasks.
 The application needs a Postman to work.
 The task manager uses the JWT token for authorization, which is returned in Postman when creating a new user.
-The user sends JSON with the necessary information to a given endpoint and receives a response from the API.
+The user sends JSON with the necessary information and access token (in header) to a given endpoint and receives a response from the API.
 For example, the JSON for the task creation process should look like this:

   ```json